matteodefelice/modelling-electricity-generation-with-era5/README.md

 ## Structure

 This repository contains all the code and the data to run from scratch the analysis.
 The main folder contains all the markdown, while in `src` there is all the R files and the data.
+The markdown shows the commented code outputs and it has been generated with the powerful Knitr's `spin`.

 ## Data sources